-There are no limits for receiving NMT to or from medical appointments covered by Kaiser Permanente.
+There are no limits for receiving NMT to or from medical, dental, mental health and substance use disorder appointments when a provider has authorized it for you.
 If the appointment type is covered by Medi-Cal but not through the health plan, your health plan will provide for or help you schedule your transportation.